What to expect at the Oscars

-Amid a global pandemic, shuttered movie theaters and after a two-month delay, Sunday's 93rd Academy Awards are already poised to feel very different than previous years.
+Amid a global pandemic, shuttered movie theaters and after a two-month delay, next Sunday's 93rd Academy Awards are already poised to feel very different than in previous years.

-A source close to production told CNN that viewers should expect the unexpected.
+Viewers should expect the unexpected, a source close to production told CNN.

 Producers have said they want as much of an in-person event as possible.
 Like last year, there will not be a host for the event.